raspberrypilearning/comic-character/en/step_6.md

         alertBox.style.display = "none";
         displaySummary();
     }
 }

 --- /code ---

 --- /task ---

-Note that `characterAbility` is currently holding the HTML element with the attribute `id="ability-choice"`.

-So you have changed the validation message to match the content of the form field.

 --- task ---

+### Check the Origin Story field

 Use another `else if` statement to check the value of `characterOrigin`.

 Add an alert message to show the user if it is blank.

---- collapse ---

----
-title: Solution for else if statements
----

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 32
+line_number_start: 31
 line_highlights: 43-44
 ---
 // Function to check the character details form const alertBox = document.querySelector("#alert");

 function checkForm(){

   var alertMessage = ""

   if (characterName.value == ""){
     alertMessage = "Please enter a name";
   } else if (characterAbility.value == "") {
     alertMessage = "Please choose an ability";
   } else if (characterOrigin.value == "") {
     alertMessage = "Please write the origin story";
   }

   if (alertMessage != ""){
     alertBox.innerText = alertMessage;
     alertBox.style.display = "block";
   } else {
     alertBox.style.display = "none";
     displaySummary();
   }
 }

 --- /code ---

---- /collapse ---

 --- /task ---

 --- task ---

-Open `character.html`.

 **Test:** Click the **Run** button to see your changes.

-+ Type values into some of the form fields, while leaving some blank.
++ Type values into some of the form fields, but leave some blank.
-+ Click "Create" to submit the form; a validation message should be shown for the form field you have left blank.
++ Click the Create button.
+An alert message will show for any field you have left blank.
-+ Test this a few times with a different form field.
++ Test this a few times with a different form fields.
-+ You can then complete the whole form.
-Click 'Create', a character summary should be shown.
++ Complete all form fields.
+Click 'Create' to see the summary.

 --- /task ---

-Great effort, you have created validation checks to ensure the user completes all the form fields to create their superhero.
-Next, you will create a toggle switch that will allow the user to switch between light and dark mode.
+Great effort!
+You have created checks and alerts to help the user create their superhero!

+Next, you will create a toggle switch so the user can switch between light and dark mode!